 Once all required information is populated, the Submitting Competitive Retailer selects OK to complete the Submit process.
 The issue transitions to ERCOT in a state of New.

 One transition that has not been discussed in this tutorial is the Withdraw transition.
 There are occasions where the Submitting Market Participant wishes to withdraw an issue after the submit process has completed.
-The Withdraw transition can be executed as long as the Assignee has not transitioned the issue Begin Working.
+The Withdraw transition can be executed as long as the Assignee has not transitioned the issue to Begin Working.
 Once the Assignee has selected Begin Working, the Withdraw transition is no longer available.
 For this example, ERCOT has not yet selected Begin Working.
 The Submitting Competitive Retailer selects the WITHDRAW transition and is prompted to enter required comments.
 The Competitive Retailer enters comments “Issue no longer needed.” and selects OK.
 The issue transitions to the state of Withdrawn (Closed).

 CHECKPOINT QUESTION:

-Need taskforce input
+Need taskforce inputNONE needed

 SIEBEL CHG/INFO